Bullied teacher: Workplace bullying in Education Queensland and Australia

 Queensland Education Minister Geoff Wilson said on Wednesday 13 May 2009 that the research findings were a concern and that he would ask his department to look into it.

-It is now 2018 and there are teachers who have ended their lives or have had serious mental health problems since then as a result of workplace bullying.
+It is now a decade later and there are teachers who have ended their lives or have serious mental health problems as a result of workplace bullying.
 It can take years to recover from the abuse and many NEVER do.

-Teachers are too afraid and feel too defeated to speak out.
+Teachers are too afraid and too defeated to speak out.

 It is a soul-destroying experience.